 "Chinese labor" was debated extensively — whether or not the constitution ought to ban use of Chinese labor on public works projects.
 The proposal was introduced by Thomas R. Reid, a Democrat and Union Pacific railway worker from Cheyenne, a native of England who had emigrated to Wyoming as a young man from Australia.
 Some viewed the proposal as a dig at Warren for his actions four years earlier helping protect Chinese miners against white miners at Rock Springs, after the whites had rioted, killing 28 Chinese.
 The proposal demonstrated discrimination against Chinese labor de facto: "No person not a citizen of the United States or who has not declared his intention to become such, shall be employed upon or in connection with any state, county or municipal works or employment."
 The measure passed, with bipartisan support.
 (See article XIX, section 1 in the original constitution.)

 As a further measure of protection to the local workforce, the Constitution instituted the eight-hour day for miners.
 Another section forbade the importation of "private armies" into the state, clearly intended to prevent employers like the Union Pacific from importing Pinkerton agents to break labor strikes.
 The measure passed.
 Just three years later, however. stockmen raised such a private army to invade Johnson County and kill people they labeled rustlers.
-Two of the stockmen leading the invaders had been delegates to the Constitutional Convention (do we know if they voted for this provision?).
+Two of the stockmen leading the invaders had been delegates to the Constitutional Convention--and had voted for the provision banning private armies.

 The convention also showed skepticism of organized religion, and insisted on separation of church and state.
 Article 3, Sec.
 36 asserts "No appropriation shall be made for charitable, industrial, educational or benevolent purposes to any person, corporation or community not under the absolute control of the state, nor to any denominational or sectarian institution or association."
 A similar provision in the Declaration of Rights states more directly, "No money of the state shall ever be given or appropriated to any sectarian or religious society or institution."
 During debate over requiring an oath for jurors, delegates made it clear that "belief or non-belief in God" ought to be no bar to service.
 The measures had near-unanimous and bipartisan support.